manwar/python-guide/introduction-to-python.md

     The capital city of Niger is Niamey.
     The capital city of Japan is Tokyo.

-If the both list has same number of elements then you get the above result.
+If both lists has the same number of elements then you get the above result.

 However what if one has less elements than the other?